ielab/health-search-tutorial/README.md

 ###Bevan Koopman
 Bevan is a Research Scientist at the Australian e-Health Research Centre, part of the Commonwealth Science and Industrial Research Organisation (CSIRO), based in Brisbane, Australia.
 He leads projects dedicated to health search, that is the research and development of novel search engine technology to improve access, retrieval and analysis of different health data.
 He is working on search engines for electronic patient records and search engines for evidence-based medicine.
 This work is done at intersection of academic research and applied research with real customers.

-He received a PhD from the Queensland University of Technology in 2014 with a thesis titled \emph{Semantic search as inference: applications in health informatics} and holds a visiting researcher position at that university.
+He received a PhD from the Queensland University of Technology in 2014 with a thesis titled *Semantic search as inference: applications in health informatics* and holds a visiting researcher position at that university.
 He also spent a number of years in industry and will therefore provide both an academic and commercial expertise to this tutorial.

 ## Type of support materials to be supplied to attendees